The Zebra doesn't support your browser version, so please give us a call or upgrade your browser to the latest version.

 Although Root assigns premiums differently than do traditional insurers, it offers familiar coverage options.
 Root allows for multiple vehicles, drivers, and claims solutions.

-Root insurance is currently available in Arizona, Arkansas, Delaware, Illinois, Indiana, Iowa, Kentucky, Louisiana, Maryland, Mississippi, Missouri, Montana, New Mexico, North Dakota, Ohio, Oklahoma, Oregon, Pennsylvania, Texas, and Utah, with more geographic coverage soon to come.
+Root insurance is currently available in Arizona, Arkansas, California, Colorado, Connecticut, Delaware, Georgia, Illinois, Indiana, Iowa, Kentucky, Louisiana, Maryland, Mississippi, Missouri, Montana, Nebraska, Nevada, New Mexico, North Dakota, Ohio, Oklahoma, Oregon, Pennsylvania, South Carolina, Tennessee, Texas, Utah, and Virginia with more geographic coverage soon to come.

 Metromile combines standard car insurance and usage-based insurance.
 Metromile's auto insurance premiums are broken down as such:

 If your base profile is $30 and you drove 400 miles at 6 cents per mile, your monthly premium would be $54.
 While Metromile uses telematics technology to track miles driven, it functions as pay-per-mile car insurance.

 Your mileage is tracked through a device called Metromile Pulse.
 This device plugs into your vehicle’s OBD-II port.
 Metromile's pay-per-mile system considers only mileage, so driving behavior is not accounted for in your rates.

 Because monthly mileage is utilized to determine premiums, Metromile is a great option for low-mileage car insurance consumers.
 Although driving history is factored into the base rate, Metromile doesn't specifically cater to safe drivers.